You are here

 Concerns about mental health on campus have grown and gained attention in recent years.
 Research and reports have shown an increasing demand for supports and services for students on campus, but many colleges and universities cannot keep up with the needs of their students.
 For students, this can mean not knowing how to get help, asking for help and getting long wait times, or not getting needed support to navigate recovery.

 While awareness campaigns are an important part of the solution, we must move away from traditional thinking to find new ways to fill gaps in services on campus to support students looking for help.

-With an understanding of the power of peer support and community, Mental Health America's Collegiate Mental Health Innovation Council (CMHIC) is dedicated to highlighting innovation on-campus that is showing new approaches to meeting diverse needs and filling the gaps in resources available to students.
+With an understanding of the power of peer support and community, Mental Health America's Collegiate Mental Health Innovation Council (CMHIC) is dedicated to highlighting innovation on-campus that utilizes new approaches to resources and supports available to students.

-Convene a select group of students and recent graduates with diverse backgrounds, locations, and experiences in monthly online meetings over a 6-month term
+Convenes a select group of students and recent graduates with diverse backgrounds, locations, and experiences in monthly online meetings over a 6-month term.

-Identify innovative solutions and ways to address problems commonly reported on other campuses, including administrative and funding concerns
+Identifies innovative solutions and ways to address problems commonly reported on other campuses, including administrative and funding concerns.